Skip to main content

 • Border Color — Optional border color

-• Border Width — Optional border thickness
+• Border Width — Optional border thickness.
+Supports per-side widths (top, right, bottom, left).

 Apply to all images and Set as default / Reset to default work the same way as button defaults.